Commission of the Californias: History

 The Commission of the Californias was established on June 25, 1964, by Governor Pat Brown of California and Governor Eligio Esquivel Méndez of Baja California, as a forum to discuss common issues and develop common solutions.

 In 1967, the commission produced the book The Call to California, commemorating the bicentennial of the Portolá expedition of 1769–1770.
 It hired photographer Harry W. Crosby to recreate Portolá's voyage from Baja California to Alta California, for illustrations in the book.

 In 1968, Baja California Sur joined the commission, under Governor Hugo Cervantes del Río.

 In 2004, the commission was dissolved by Governor Arnold Schwarzenegger of California.

 In 2017, then lieutenant governor Gavin Newsom called for the reestablishment of the Commission of the Californias, citing the importance of cultural and economic ties between the three Californian states.
 A motion to reinstate the commission was subsequently proposed by Deputy Patricia Ramírez Gutiérrez to the Congress of Baja California Sur.

 The Commission of the Californias was reestablished on December 4, 2019, by Governor Gavin Newsom of California, Governor Jaime Bonilla Valdez of Baja California, and Governor Carlos Mendoza Davis of Baja California Sur.

 In 2020, the commission's tri-lateral discussions were focused on establishing transboundary guidelines, with attention to natural disaster preparedness, increasing cooperation on tackling transboundary pollution affecting the Tijuana River Valley, and conducting feasibility studies for a joint tri-Californian trade show and pavilion to boost economic cooperation and competitiveness.

 In 2022, the Commission of the Californias hosted a tri-state hybrid meeting in San Diego with more than 100 officials attending from all three Californian states, with the intention of reinvigorating the commission following the COVID-19 pandemic and recent elections.
-Apart from general discussions, the focus of the 2022 meeting was on climate change, covering topics such as the transition towards Zero-emissions vehicles and the regional impacts this would bring within the Californias.
+Apart from general discussions, the focus of the 2022 meeting was on climate change, covering topics such as the transition towards zero-emissions vehicles and the regional impacts this would bring within the Californias.

 Functions

 Signing ceremony reestablishing the Commission of the Californias in 2019.
-Pictured are Governor Jaime Bonilla Valdez of Baja California (left), Governor Gavin Newsom of California (center), and Governor Carlos Mendoza Davis of Baja California Sur (right).
+Pictured are Governor Jaime Bonilla Valdez of Baja California (right), Governor Gavin Newsom of California (center), and Governor Carlos Mendoza Davis of Baja California Sur (left).

 The Commission of the Californias serves as a platform for cooperation between the three Californian states, particularly in regards to common challenges and solutions to address them.
 Noted areas of focus include: